IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Reporting Location

 In ```SystemSettings``` under ```reporting_location_config``` the ```hierarchy_filter``` replaces ```reg_ex_filter``` to filter locations.
 This should match the hierarchy array in ```Locations```

+## Agency Code

+The **Agency_code** is added to the "Case" on the top left of the case view (for example "FPD Case").
+This is defined in the Agency lookup as the ```agency_code``` property and the display of the agency code is toggled by the module property ```agency_code_indicator``` (set to true by defalt).
+This is for developers modifying the configuration files.

+## Search for an existing ID before creating a Case record
+A new feature allows for searching for an existing case by ID before creating a new one.
+This feature is active by default and is toggled by the ```allow_searchable_ids``` property in modules settings.
+This is for developers modifying the configuration files.

 # Form and Field Configuration